asvath/avod/README.md

 	│	└── planes
 	│		└──0000000[0-7]00.txt
 	└──val.txt

+Note that we placed all the frames from all the cameras in the same folder (e.g image).
+The file names were changed to reflect the camera. e.g CAM 7 : original : 0000000008.png new : 0000000708.png.
+Same goes for annotation files.
+There were no changes to the lidar points data as all the frames relate to the same lidar files.

 ### Mini-batch Generation
 We need to generate mini-batches for the RPN.
 To configure the mini-batches, you can modify `avod/configs/mb_preprocessing/rpn_cars.config`.
 Ensure that your dataset_dir points to the correct dataset that you want to evaluate on (e.g /home/moosey).
 Inside the `scripts/preprocessing/gen_mini_batches.py`, notice that the *cars* class is selected for processing (`process_car`) is set to True.